Orange and Lemons: Sudden return (2017-present)

 In July 2017, after ten years on hiatus, the band announced on its official Facebook page that they were going to reform as a trio, involving Clem Castro on vocals and lead guitars, JM del Mundo on bass guitar, and Ace del Mundo on drums.
 In August 2018, the band headlined Moonlane Festival, a concert that it also produced.
 In January 2019, Jared Nerona (formerly in The Spaceflower Show) joined as the keyboardist and the quartet of the band.

 On February 10, 2021, the band's label Lilystars Records announced via Twitter that the band would be recording and releasing a new album in 2021, their first release in fourteen years.

+Artistry

+The artistry of Orange & Lemons is defined by their unique fusion of British-influenced indie pop and alternative rock with deep Filipino emotional and cultural elements.
+Their music is known for its melodic guitar work, nostalgic sound, and poetic songwriting that often explores themes of love, longing, and personal reflection.
+Strongly inspired by classic British bands, their sound carries a retro and timeless quality, yet they express it through Tagalog lyrics and Filipino sensibility, making their identity both international and distinctly local.
+As their career progressed, their artistry evolved beyond indie pop into incorporating traditional Filipino musical forms such as kundiman, showing their commitment to preserving and reinterpreting national heritage through modern music.
+Overall, their artistry reflects a balance between vintage influence, emotional storytelling, cultural pride, and continuous artistic growth, which makes their musical identity rich, expressive, and historically significant in OPM.